Q1. Why do we need amendments to the current legislation?

 Q4.
 Will I be required to register my cat?

 Cats will not be required to be registered with State Government.

 However, microchipping will become compulsory for all cats over the age of four months.
 The details of the owner and the cat will be required to be entered into a microchip database and kept current, so a lost cat can be re-united with its owner.

 A local council will be able to create a by-law requiring registration within its municipality.

 Q5.
 Will the State Government be subsidising the cost of microchipping and desexing my cat?

 Microchipping and desexing are the responsibility of the owner of a cat.
 Discounted microchipping and desexing of cats is offered by a number of vets and cat management facilities across Tasmania.
-Currently, in Tasmania a cat that is not desexed or microchipped cannot be sold, which includes to give away.
-These amendments make it clear that microchipping and desexing of cats is a positive obligation with regards responsible ownership and applies in all circumstances.
+Currently, in Tasmania a cat must be desexed or microchipped before being sold, which includes to give away, unless a care agreement has been signed.
+The amendments make it clear that microchipping and desexing of cats is a positive obligation with regards responsible ownership and applies in all circumstances.

 Q6.
 Will there be a transition period before compulsory microchipping and desexing is required?